ajkerrigan/visidata-plugins/README.md

 ### Installation

 This plugin won't be included in VisiData, and probably shouldn't be added manually as-is either.
-If you find any pieces useful, transplant them into your own `~/.visidatarc` file or personal plugin collection inside `~/.visidata/plugins`.
+If you find any pieces of [vfake_extensions.py](plugins/vfake_extensions.py) useful, transplant them into your own `~/.visidatarc` file or personal plugin collection inside `~/.visidata/plugins`.

 ### Usage